lilleman ba4503b4d1

 kratos Ory Kratos — identity: login, registration, password reset, SSO, sessions.

-keto Ory Keto — permissions: the authorization decisions (can user X do Y on Z?).
+keto Ory Keto — the authorization decisions (can user X do Y on Z?).

 hydra Ory Hydra — OAuth2/OIDC provider, so other apps can log in through plainpages.